 Revenue Accounting and Management System (RAM):

 The RAM System has grown to process nearly 20,000 transactions per-day, tracks approximately $2 billion in annual revenue, and is used by approximately 500 PTO users.
 RAM has over 70 interfaces as well as an external payment server which is the public interface to the RAM System that operates as a storefront to allow customers to directly order and pay for specific USPTO goods and services using the Internet.
-The RAM system is being replaced by the Fee Processing Next Generation (FPNG) and it is schedule to be retire by the end of 2017.
+The RAM System is being replaced by Fee Processing Next Generation (FPNG) and is scheduled to be retired in early 2018.

 Enterprise Data Warehouse (EDW):